What to do on Railay Beach in Krabi?

 There are many convenience stores where you will find all those daily travel things you forgot and beers and drinks at a lower price than bars.
-Also, convenience stores are known to have the best air con system in Thailand since they realized that people often would just come in to cool down, and well, since you are in here, how about ice cream!
+Also, convenience stores are known to have the best air con system in Thailand since they realized that people often would just come in to cool down, and well, since you are here, how about ice cream?

-You will even find a couple of clinics, ATMs, tattoo shops, tailors and even a shooting range!
-In addition, there are a lot of tour counters sell all kinds of activities and day trips tours.
+You will find a couple of clinics, ATMs, tattoo shops, tailors and a shooting range!
+In addition, there are a lot of tour counters selling all kinds of activities and day trips tours.
 Tours usually include the 4 must-see islands nearby: Koh Poda, Koh Kai and its iconic chicken head shape.